maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 if they receive the message from every member of this group which node is sending the data they can also confirm the data never arrived.
 Thereby they will send back a resend request to the group with the name of the node that did not send the data in time.
-This node can then be disconnected or have it's age reduced (initially disconneting will probably work best).
+This node can then be disconnected or have it's age reduced (initially disconnecting will probably work best).

 If a node does not send `NodeBlock`s then it potentially damages the group integrity.
 Any node that has not sent a link `NodeBlock` since the last churn event should be disconnected, if and only if,